gamesalad/humanizer/README.md

 You might want to add/change question and answer pairs.
 This can be easily done by adding/modifying entries in locales file.

+## Reloading questions

+You can have more then one list of questions, perhaps if a user gets a question wrong, you may want to choose one from another list.
+Add the different lists as such:

+    questions:
+      - question: Two plus two?
+        answers: ["4", "four"]
+      - question: Jack and Jill went up the...
+        answer: hill
+    games:
+      - question: What color is pacman?
+        answer: yellow
+      - question: What is the name of mario's princess?
+        answers: ["peach","princess peach"]

+questions is the default list, and the you can have other named lists.

+Change the list as so:

+      @user.change_list("games")

 ## Skipping validation

 You might want to skip the humanizer validations on your tests or rails console.